 Nils Pedersen was born and raised with sled dogs in the Murphy Dome region of Fairbanks, Alaska.
-After finishing an undergraduate degree in Biology at the University of Alaska Fairbanks, Nils began training and working with Karelian Bear Dogs as a bear-human conflict specialist across western North America and the Arctic for the Wind River Bear Institute; an outfit he continues to partner with as their Wildlife Service Dog Program Coordinator.
+After finishing an undergraduate degree in Biology at the University of Alaska Fairbanks, Nils began training and working with Karelian Bear Dogs as a bear-human conflict specialist across western North America and the Arctic for the Wind River Bear Institute; an outfit he now heads as Director.

 When Nils is not guiding, he is working in his role as Director of the Wind River Bear Institute, a group dedicated to reducing bear mortality world wide.
-When visiting us, you may have the opportunity to meet the members of Nil's bear conflict team: Wind River Soledad and Erauspojan's Rio, and Wind River Mardy (Rio x Soledad), Nils' trio of Karelian Bear Dogs.
-Soledad is a certified Wildlife Service Dog and Rio is a Wildlife Service Dog-in-training.
+When visiting us, you may have the opportunity to meet the members of Nil's bear conflict team: Wind River Soledad, Erauspojan's Rio, and Wind River Mardy (Rio x Soledad), Nils' trio of Karelian Bear Dogs.
 For more info on the Wind River Bear Institute and their work in the field of bear conservation, please visit www.beardogs.org or www.Facebook.com/windriverbearinstitute.